Posted By: Kaplan Schweser

 Once you graduate with a bachelor’s degree in a relevant field, you can pursue job openings for titles like junior financial analyst or entry-level financial analyst.
 Positions like these are often under the guidance of a senior analyst who will help show you the ropes of the industry.
 In these roles, you will encounter tasks like analyzing income statements, maintaining files, processing financial statements for clients, and analyzing plans and forecasts.
 While junior analysts could potentially advance, progression often requires either a certification or a master’s degree eventually.

 If you want to stay in the financial analyst field, many employers will require you to get the CFA charter for senior level positions.
 The CFA charter is the most prestigious designation a financial analyst can obtain.
 The charter program requires you to pass three rigorous exams (Level I is offered every six months, Levels II and III are offered annually).
 It is recommended that you study at least 300 hours for each of the exams, so pursuing the CFA charter is not something to be taken lightly.
 However, it will qualify you for many advanced financial analyst roles.
-In addition to passing the exams, you will also need four years of relevant experience for earning the charter.
+In addition to passing the exams, you will also need 4000 hours of relevant experience for earning the charter.
 Getting experience prior to beginning the CFA Program will ensure you meet the experience requirement by the time you pass Level III.
 You can learn more about earning the CFA charter here.

 Depending on your role, some employers may also require you to get licensing from the Financial Industry Regulatory Authority (FINRA).
 This type of licensure generally requires sponsorship from your firm, so it is best to start a job first and find out what they require.

 Obtaining a master’s of business administration (MBA) with a finance emphasis is another common route for financial analysts.
 You may find that many finance employers require a master’s degree for permanent and advanced positions.
 Getting your MBA will make you more attractive to employers and allow you more mobility in your career.